AeroScripts/WoWTexasHoldem/Old ReadMe.txt

 We do not suggest playing for real money, or world of warcraft gold.

-This version is only made possible from the help of Wet, developer of Questie.
+This version is only made possible from the help of Aero, developer of Questie.

 **************************************************